Goblet Squat: The Ultimate Hypertrophy Exercise

 - Common mistakes to avoid when doing goblet squats include rounding the back, allowing the knees to cave in, and not going low enough in the squat.

-Benefits of the Goblet Squat for Hypertrophy
+Benefits of the Goblet Squat for Muscle Growth

 How to Perform the Goblet Squat Correctly